Condition reports and rental bonds are tools used to protect you, the landlord.

 Rental Condition Reports provide a detailed, room-by-room breakdown of your property’s condition at the beginning of your tenant’s lease.
 Ensure that your condition report has two columns for each room, one for your observations and the other for your tenant’s.

-You must complete your version this report before the tenant moves in.
+You must complete your version of this report before the tenant moves in.
 Once complete, give your tenant two copies on their move-in date – one for them to keep, the other for them to complete, sign and return to you.
 If possible, both you and your tenant should take photos of the property before the lease begins to show its original condition.
-Even if you don’t take a bond, we still strongly recommended that you complete a condition report at the start of each tenancy.
+Even if you don’t take a private rental bond, we still strongly recommended that you complete a condition report at the start of each tenancy.

 Usually, the process of using a condition report will involve the following steps:

 - Complete the landlord/agent section of the Property Condition Report Form

 - Give the form to your tenant to complete.
 Inform them they have 3 business days to complete, sign and return the landlord’s/agent’s copy of the report.

 - At the end of the tenancy, complete the report on the back of the landlord/agent’s copy (your copy).

 On your condition report, you’ll want to include everything from your entrance doorframe to the bathroom floors.
 Don’t forget to include the condition of any built-in cupboards, all fittings and fixtures should be accounted for.
 Also, be sure to record the exterior of your home – yards (back, front, and sides), sheds, garages, letterboxes, and driveways included.